 I am so, so grateful to my Heavenly Father for loving me enough to help me through that challenging time in my life.
 But I’m also grateful for that experience because now I know what it’s like, and now I know how and what I can do to help others who might be going through a similar experience as me.
 I know that Heavenly Father doesn’t give us trials and tribulations in our lives that he doesn’t think that we can overcome and become stronger in the end.
 We are all strong children of God.
 He loves us so much.
 It pains him so much to see us go through such difficult times, but I know that he believes in us and is helping us as much as he possibly can.
 Look for those lifelines that he’s trying to send out to you.
 Reach out to grab them!

-Honestly, I truly don’t think that Alex knows what he did to me or even knows how manipulative he can be.
 It is unknown how much of this manipulation and abuse was thought out or planned, or how much of this was actually just in his nature that he is now accustomed to.
-I just know that he has gone through a traumatic experience, too, and that he needs help, just like the rest of us do.
+I just know that Alex has gone through a traumatic experience, too, and that he needs help, just like the rest of us do.
 I have forgiven him already for everything that he has done.
 I just hope that he will understand soon, with his own therapist, how to truly help him through his troubles and get him on the right path of recovery soon.
-If I truly felt that he would be dangerous or would do this to someone else, I would report him, but I don’t believe he would do this again.
+If I truly felt that he would be dangerous or would do this to someone else, I would report him, but I don’t think he would do this again.
 I pray for him every night and put his name on the prayer roll every time I go to the temple because he is one of Heavenly Father’s children.
 I know he loves Alex too, and Alex just needs more love and help in his life.
 Hate the sin, not the sinner.

 I absolutely love that quote from Elder Jeffrey R. Holland.
 If any of you have a story you would like to share or just need another survivor to talk to, PLEASE email me or add me on Instagram @youstillhaveworth or Facebook.